Jacqueline-Esbri/Credit_Risk_Analysis/README.md

 - Precision scores <> high-risk 0.04 <> low-risk 1.00
 - Recall scores <> high-risk 0.67 <> low-risk 0.91
 - Macro avg 52% for precision & 79% for recall
-- Weighted avg 99% for precision & 91% for recall
+- Weighted avg 99% for precision & 91% for recall (sensitivity)
 - **True Negatives drastically increase, as well as  sharp decrease in False Positives**

 #### Fig.6